Stamford deserves an outstanding secondary school for its children.

 Consistently inspirational teaching, set against a background of state-of-the-art facilities and co-ordinated systems and structures, will lead to a very high level of pupil aspiration and achievement.
 Our ethos will centre on policies and practices that have inclusion, learning and respect embedded within them.

 Stamford Free School has a clear vision for success.
 It is a school with high expectations of staff, parents and students.
 We will strive to enable our children to be happy, confident and successful, secure in the knowledge that each one is a valuable member of society and has the ability to make the world a better place for themselves, their families and others.
-This vision reflects the principles outlined in Every Child Matters and supports the Principles for Young People that underpins the Lincolnshire Children and Young People’s Plan.

 Our key aims (Click to expand):